Trovemaster/Duo/docs/source/omega.rst

 However, to remain formally consistent, the kinetic-energy operators in Eq. :eq:`eq-diatomic-schrodinger-lambdas` must also be transformed.
 The transformation of radial derivatives introduces NAC terms.

-Spinñorbit-induced NACs from the vibrational kinetic energy
+Spin‚Äìorbit-induced NACs from the vibrational kinetic energy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Upon transforming the radial kinetic-energy operator, one obtains additional terms of the standard adiabatic/NAC form